acornelissen/acornelissen.github.io/writing/ph/110conversion.md

 </div>

-_For the 800_ there are some out there with an infinity stop that looks exactly like the 110s, but I've come across a version where the infinity stop is held in place with four rivets and no screws, and the holes that are present after removing this aren't threaded so you can't hold the new infinity stop in place with screws.
+_For the 800/150_ there are some out there with an infinity stop that looks exactly like the 110s, but I've come across a version where the infinity stop is held in place with four rivets and no screws, and the holes that are present after removing this aren't threaded so you can't hold the new infinity stop in place with screws.
 You'll need to find infinity by locking the lens into the loose 3D-printed infinity stop, mark that, slide the lens back, and then **superglue** the infinity stop in place.
-My advice is have a close look before you buy an 800 and make sure it doesn't have this style of infinity stop.
+My advice is have a close look before you buy an 800 or 150 and make sure it doesn't have this style of infinity stop.

 ### Step four: Get the rangefinder cover off, ready for alignment
 You'll need to remove the rangefinder cover before you mount the Lomograflok, as it will be in the way if you need to make adjustments.